ssbsukirat/medicine/Respiratory/Pleura.md

 	* Presence of gross pus in the pleural space
 * repeat if recurs
 * if incomplete removal
-	* consider chest tube with fibrinolytic agent (tPA 10mg) and de
+	* consider chest tube with fibrinolytic agent (tPA 10mg) and deoxyribonuclease (5mg) or
+	* thoracoscopy and adhesiolysis
+	* decortication if ineffective
+## Effusion secondary to malignancy
+* 2nd most common
+* tumor
+	* lung ca
+	* breast ca
+	* lymphoma
+* dyspnea out of proportion to size of effusion
+* exudative with low glucose
+* cytology
+	* if negative then thoracoscopy
+	* pleural abrasion for pleurodesis during procedure
+	* can do CT/USG guided needle biopsy of pleural thickening
+* treat symptomatic as usually implies mets and not much treatment available
+* if thoracocentesis improve